- Real Name: Harlan Krueger.

 Since Catherine Wilder was appalled that Krueger had attempted to lynch Robinson (who is Black), the Pride left a telepathic command for Krueger to hang himself in his cell.
 However, a police officer passed by in time to save the Hangman and get him to a hospital.

-In 1985, the Hangman went after splatter films.
+Later in 1984, the Hangman went after splatter films.
 With his obsession about “good, clean” old-fashioned movies, Krueger saw these as utter filth.
 In particular, he started killing the people involved in D-list movie Gore Galore.

 One Matt O’Brien, a movie critic, had unwittingly helped.
 He had given Krueger a press kit with the film’s full credits.
 As the LAPD showed little interest, the panicking O’Brien did what he could to warn the victims that the Hangman was coming.